WeebLabs/DSPi-Console/README.md

 ![Language](https://img.shields.io/badge/Language-Swift_%7C_SwiftUI-orange)
 ![License](https://img.shields.io/badge/License-MIT-green)

-**DSPi Console** is the macOS companion application for the DSPi audio processor.
+**DSPi Console** is the macOS companion application for the [DSPi firmware](https://github.com/WeebLabs/DSPi).
 It is written in Swift and provides real-time control and monitoring for all functions.

 ![Screenshot](Images/DSPiConsole.png)